 False Allegation of Systems Being Compromised

-Census Responses Not Tied to Potential Stimulus Packages
+Census Responses Not Tied to Stimulus Packages

 Will the Census Bureau Hire Non-Citizens To Work on the 2020 Census?

-Non-citizens may be hired in certain circumstances.
+Noncitizens may have been hired in certain circumstances.

 Home Affairs Hoax

-A false rumor is circulating that individuals posing as workers for the Department of Home Affairs are going door-to-door to check IDs for the 2020 Census.
+A false rumor circulated that individuals posing as workers for "Department of Home Affairs" went door to door checking IDs claiming it was for the 2020 Census.